ortus-boxlang/bx-ftp/readme.md

 The available columns in the query are:

 - `name` - The name of the file or directory
-- `isDirectory` - Whether the item is a directory (boolean)
+- `isDirectory` - Whether the file is a directory (boolean)
-- `lastModified` - The last modified date of the item
+- `lastModified` - The last modified date of the file
-- `size` - The size of the item in bytes (aliased as length for CFML compatibility)
+- `size` - The size of the file in bytes (aliased as length for CFML compatibility)
-- `mode` - The mode of the item
+- `mode` - The mode of the file
 - `path` - File path (without drive designation) of the current element.
 - `url` - Complete URL for the current element (file or directory).
-- `type` - The type of the item (file, directory, symbolic link, unknown)
+- `type` - The type of the file (file, directory, symbolic link, unknown)
-- `raw` - The raw representation of the item listing
+- `raw` - The raw representation of the file listing
-- `attributes` - The attributes of the item
+- `attributes` - The attributes of the file
-- `isReadable` - Whether the item is readable
+- `isReadable` - Whether the file is readable
-- `isWritable` - Whether the item is writable
+- `isWritable` - Whether the file is writable
-- `isExecutable` - Whether the item is executable
+- `isExecutable` - Whether the file is executable

 ## `removeDir`